salahjebali/Going-Deeper-With-Residual-Blocks/README.md

 ![Gradient Flow](https://github.com/salahjebali/DeepLearningApplications_labs/blob/main/lab1/results/1.1%20MLP/gradient_flow.png)

-# Exercise 1.2: Rinse and Repeat
+# 1.2: Rinse and Repeat

 Repeat the verification you did above, but with **Convolutional** Neural Networks.
 If you were careful about abstracting your model and training code, this should be a simple exercise.
 Show that **deeper** CNNs *without* residual connections do not always work better and **even deeper** ones *with* residual connections.